RomiconEZ/KONSPECTO-LLM/md-files/project-architecture.md

 - **backend/**: Tests for the backend part.
   - **unit/**: Unit tests for individual modules and functions.
-  - **integration/**: Integration tests for verifying component interactions (e.g., API and database).
+  - **integration/**: Integration tests for verifying component interactions (e.g., API and services).
-  - **e2e/**: End-to-End tests for verifying the complete API functionality.
+  - **e2e/**: End-To-End tests for verifying the complete API functionality.

 - **agent/**: Tests for the AI agent.
   - **unit/**: Unit tests for individual agent services and functions.
   - **integration/**: Integration tests for verifying agent interactions with other components.
-  - **e2e/**: End-to-End tests for verifying the complete agent functionality.
+  - **e2e/**: End-To-End tests for verifying the complete agent functionality.

 - **shared/**: Shared resources for tests.
   - **fixtures/**: Fixtures and data used in tests.